marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/Loginnnn.JPG
     :alt:  300px

-In order to login, participants go to the website http://classex.uni-passau.de and choose their university and then their course or lecture.
+In order to login, participants go to the website http://classex.uni-passau.de and choose their university and then their course.
 They enter the password provided by the lecturer and click on "Login".

 .. image:: _static/rungame/game_not_started.png
     :alt:  300px